Pocoloco115/ProceduralMapGenerator/README.md

 ---

-It’s a **procedural dungeon generator**.
+This is a procedural dungeon generator.

 Not a level editor.
-Not a full game (yet).
+Not a full game.

-Just maps.
+Not wizardry, even if it sometimes looks like it.

-Generated at runtime.
+It just generates maps at runtime.
-By code I actually understand (most days).
+By code.
+And somehow the code is still behaving.

-This is one of my first “serious” procedural generation projects in Unity –
-a toolkit to create **grid-based dungeons** with different algorithms and parameters.
+This project is one of my first “serious” procedural generation experiments in Unity.
+The goal is to build a base for grid-based dungeons with different algorithms and parameters you can poke until something breaks.

 ---

-## 🗺️ What Is This?
+## What this is

-A small Unity project focused on **procedural 2D dungeon generation**, built around:
+A small Unity project focused on procedural 2D dungeon generation, built around:

-- Different **generation algorithms** (map types)
+- multiple generation algorithms
-- A flexible **parameter UI** using `ScriptableObject`
+- a flexible parameter UI using `ScriptableObject`
-- Pixel-art style layouts meant for top-down / roguelike / rogue-lite games
+- pixel-art style layouts for top-down, roguelike, and rogue-lite games

-If you’ve ever played:

-- Any roguelike
-- Any “generate random dungeon” game

-You already know *why* this exists.
+If you’ve ever played a game where the map is generated on the fly and everyone pretends that was a carefully planned feature, you already get the idea.

-This project is about **how** to build that kind of map system in Unity.
+This project is about building that kind of system in Unity without turning the whole thing into a maintenance crime scene.

 ---

-## 🧮 Map Types (a.k.a.
-Ways to Suffer Less Designing Levels)

-Currently supported map types:
+## Map types

+Right now it supports:

 - **Simple Random Walk**
-  - A noisy, organic layout
+  - a noisy, organic layout
-  - Great for cave-like rooms and messy dungeons
+  - good for cave-like dungeons and maps that look mildly unhinged

 - **Corridors**
-  - Random walks extended by straight-ish corridors
+  - random walks stretched into mostly straight corridors
-  - Feels more like hallways connecting rooms
+  - feels more like connected halls and rooms

 - **BSP Rooms**
-  - Binary Space Partitioning to carve out rooms and connect them
+  - Binary Space Partitioning to split space, carve rooms, and connect them
-  - A bit more “structured dungeon generator” style
+  - more structured, more “real dungeon,” less “I clicked randomly and it worked”

-Each type has its own parameter panel, so you can tweak it until it breaks.
-Then tweak it back.
+Each map type has its own parameter panel, so you can tune the values until the map stops looking like an accident and starts looking like a deliberate one.

 ---

-## 🎛 Parameter System (a.k.a.
-UI of Questionable Power)
+## Parameter system

-The core of the project is the **map parameter UI**, driven by `ScriptableObject`s:
+The core of the project is the map parameter UI, driven by `ScriptableObject`.

+### `MapGeneratorSO`
-- `MapGeneratorSO` – holds all configurable values:
+This holds all configurable values:

-  - Random walk:
+- Random Walk:
   - `walkLength`
   - `iterations`
   - `startRandomlyEachIteration`

 - Corridors:
   - `corridorLength`
   - `corridorCount`
   - `roomPercent`
   - `corridorWideningMode`

 - BSP Rooms:
   - `dungeonWidth`, `dungeonHeight`
   - `minRoomWidth`, `minRoomHeight`
   - `offset`
   - `randomWalkRooms`

-- `MapParametersUI` – binds UI ↔ parameters:
-  - Uses **TMP_InputField**, **Slider**, **Toggle**, **Dropdown**
+### `MapParametersUI`
+This connects the UI to the parameters:

+- uses `TMP_InputField`, `Slider`, `Toggle`, and `Dropdown`
-  - Shows only the relevant panels depending on the map type:
+- shows only the relevant panel depending on the selected map type:
   - Simple
   - Corridors
   - BSP Rooms
-  - Two modes:
+- has two modes:
-    - **Default mode** → uses predefined `defaultParameters`
+  - **Default mode**: uses `defaultParameters`
-    - **Custom mode** → lets you edit `customParameters` with full control
+  - **Custom mode**: lets you edit `customParameters` directly and make your own problems

-Validation is included so that:
+Validation is included to stop obviously cursed input like:

-- If your inputs are invalid (e.g. `minRoomWidth > dungeonWidth`, offsets absurdos…):
+- `minRoomWidth > dungeonWidth`
+- absurd offsets
+- values that look like they came from a machine trying to guess numbers

+If something is invalid:

-  - It **shows a warning animation**
+- a warning animation appears
-  - It **does not apply** the bad values to the ScriptableObject
+- the bad values are not applied to the `ScriptableObject`
-  - And you can prevent map generation when validation fails
+- generation is blocked until the input stops being nonsense

 ---

-## ▶️ How to Use
+## How to use it

-You’ve got two options:
+You have two options.

-### 1. Just Play with It (Build Release)
+### 1. Just run the build

-1. Go to the **Releases** section of this repository.
+1. Go to the Releases section of this repository.
 2. Download the latest build for your platform.
-3. Unzip and run the executable.
+3. Unzip it and run the executable.
-4. Pick a **map type** and tweak some parameters.
+4. Pick a map type and tweak some parameters.
-5. Spam the **Generate** button until you get:
+5. Press **Generate** until you get:
-   - a layout you love, or
+   - a layout you like, or
-   - a layout you absolutely hate (but still kinda want to keep).
+   - a layout you hate but keep anyway for emotional reasons

-### 2. Open the Project in Unity
+### 2. Open the project in Unity

-1. Clone or download this repository.
+1. Clone or download the repository.
 2. Open it in **Unity 2022.3+**.
-3. Open the main scene that contains:
+3. Open the main scene, which contains:
-   - The **dungeon generator**,
-   - The **parameter UI**, and
-   - The **camera controller**.
+   - the dungeon generator
+   - the parameter UI
+   - the camera controller
 4. Hit **Play** and experiment:
-   - Switch between **Default** and **Custom** modes.
+   - switch between **Default** and **Custom**
-   - Try different **Map Types** (Simple / Corridors / BSPRooms).
+   - try **Simple / Corridors / BSP Rooms**
-   - Break it with weird values, then angrily fix them when the warning animation triggers.
+   - feed it weird values and see how quickly the warning animation starts judging you

 ---

-## ⌨️ Controls
+## Controls

-- **WASD / Arrow Keys** → Move the camera around the dungeon
+- **WASD / Arrow Keys** → move the camera
-- **Mouse Wheel** → Zoom in / out (speed scales with zoom level)
+- **Mouse Wheel** → zoom in / out
-- **Left Click + Drag** → Pan the camera
+- **Left Click + Drag** → pan the camera

-- Zoom and drag are **disabled when the cursor is over UI**, so you don’t move the map while adjusting sliders and inputs.
+Zoom and drag are disabled while the cursor is over the UI, so you don’t accidentally drag the map while fighting with sliders.

 ---

-## 📦 Project Status
+## Project status

-- 🧱 Dungeon generation → Working
-- 🧮 Multiple algorithms → Implemented (Random Walk, Corridors, BSP Rooms)
+- dungeon generation: working
+- multiple algorithms: implemented
-- 🎛 Parameter UI → Fully hooked to `ScriptableObject` configs
+- parameter UI: wired to `ScriptableObject` configs
-- 🚫 Validation → Prevents generation when inputs are invalid (with warning animation)
+- validation: prevents generation when inputs are invalid
-- 🐞 Bugs → Statistically inevitable
+- bugs: statistically guaranteed
-- 🔧 Ready to extend → Add your own algorithms, tiles, or full game logic on top
+- ready to extend: add your own algorithms, tiles, or game logic on top

 ---

-## 🗂 Project Structure
+## Project structure

 ```text
 Assets/